Elevation: 11,996 ft

 Rick Baugher and Chuck Ferguson missed a first ascent on this peak as they found a small cairn on the summit.
 Here are Rick’s notes from his climb:

 As Margo recalls: I remember wondering at one time if we were in the right place, but my partner seemed pretty confident, and we hadn’t had any route issues on our other climbs.
-We were climbing the 12ers in the late 90s/early 2000s and for the most part, we would read the book and have the route in our heads.
+We were climbing the 12ers in the late 1990s/early 2000s and, for the most part, we would read the book and have the route in our heads.
 There were no handheld GPS or cell phones, just maps.
-But we were pretty comfortable in the Lost Rivers as most routes were from the south, used ridges and were pretty straight forward, so generally we would not carry a map.
+But we were pretty comfortable in the Lost River Range as most routes were from the south, used ridges and were pretty straight forward, so generally we would not carry a map.
 However, we would scout the access ahead of time as most of the 12ers we would start climbing in the dark.

-Margo continues, I do remember the climb up the face like it was yesterday…that was the most difficult scrambling I have ever done.
+Margo continues: I do remember the climb up the face like it was yesterday…that was the most difficult scrambling I have ever done.
 It was like a deep sea of moving scree and we just kept climbing, rather crawling, the entire time, trying to reach any rock that might stay put for just a second until we moved again.
-It was nothing short of arduous and I remember we were out a very long time that day.
+It was nothing short of arduous and I remember we were out for a very long time that day.
 After the shock of discovering we were on the wrong peak, and an epic scree-ski back down the face, we spent the way down trying to figure out what we had done wrong.
-We suspected it was probably the premature saddle, which we verified when we got back to the car and re-read the Climbing Guide directions.
+We suspected it was probably the premature saddle, which we verified when we got back to the car and re-read the book’s directions.